favware/graphql-pokemon/.github/ISSUE_TEMPLATE/bug_report.md

 If this applies to you, please check the respective checkbox: [ ] becomes [x].
 You don't have to modify the text to suit your particular situation – if you want to elaborate, please do so in the description.
-While it's not a requirement to test your issue on the master branch, it would make fixing the problem a lot easier for us, so please do so if possible.
+While it's not a requirement to test your issue on the staging branch, it would make fixing the problem a lot easier for us, so please do so if possible.
 -->

-- [ ] I have also tested the issue on latest master, commit hash:
+- [ ] I have also tested the issue on latest staging, commit hash: